pete-hayes/netskope-client-log-summarizer/README.md

 - Outputs a detailed summary of each process and their respective traffic destinations

 ## Usage

+## Notes
+Since the script summarizes traffic steered through Netskope, any traffic configured as a steering bypass for the Netskope Client will be excluded from the output.

 ## License
 Licensed under MIT — free to use, modify, and share, with no warranty.